How Freelancers Are Taxed in Portugal (Simple Guide)

 Under the simplified regime, taxable income is not based on your real expenses.
 Instead, the tax authority applies a coefficient to your revenue.

-For many professional service activities, a 0.75 coefficient is commonly applied (meaning only 75% of revenue is treated as taxable income).
+For many service activities, a 0.75 coefficient is commonly applied (meaning only 75% of revenue is treated as taxable income).

 Many professional service activities do not have expenses that reach 25% of revenue, which is why the simplified regime can be efficient when real costs are low.